 Really Simple SSL (free version) can be installed by uploading and activating the .zip file in your WordPress installation, or by installing it directly from the WordPress repository.

 Like all plugins, you can choose to either activate Really Simple SSL networkwide, or just on a specific site.
 When activated on just one site, it will behave like on any single site installation.
-However, I would recommend activating networkwide, as you can still choose to activate SSL per site.
-In addition, the networkwide option gives you the network SSL settings menu, which gives you full control over your settings.
-You can now hide the SSL menu for your users, and activate or deactivate sites from one central place: the network settings SSL menu.
+If activated networkwide, there is no SSL settings menu on subsites, only on the network admin.
+Any settings you change here will apply to all sites in the network.

 Activating SSL networkwide:

-Activating SSL networkwide will enable SSL for ALL sites in your multisite installation, even if a site does not have an SSL certificate.
+After activating networkwide, you will get a modal window, where you are asked to activate SSL networkwide.
+Please note that activating SSL networkwide will enable SSL for ALL sites in your multisite installation, even if a domain in the network does not have an SSL certificate.

 Activating SSL per site:

 From version 6 and up, activating SSL per site is no longer supported.

 The networkwide options menu provides almost the same functionality as the Pro plugin, with the added ability to apply these settings networkwide.